 Brown capuchins or tufted capuchins are intelligent, inquisitive monkeys that live in large groups in the wild.
 They are famous for using tools such as sticks to obtain food.
 They are active during the day and although they spend most of their time in trees, they do forage on the forest floor.
-They are omnivores eating a variety of fruit, vegetables, leaves, flowers, seeds, eggs, small mammals, insects and invertebrates.
+As omnivores, they eat a variety of fruit, vegetables, leaves, flowers, seeds, eggs, small mammals, insects and invertebrates.
 They also have a semi-prehensile tail that they use as an extra limb.

 Capuchins love chillies – not for the taste though, they rub them all over themselves as an insect repellent!